hiradsoltani/MD5-Cracker/README.md

 # MD5-Cracker
-This creates a web application to guess 4 digit PINs of users accordign to their 32-digits hash.
+This creates a web application to guess 4 digit PINs of users according to their 32-digits hash.